 The Beverly Hills Police Department provides one police officer for traffic control in the morning and after school.
 Three crossing guards are on duty as students travel to and from school.
 Playground aides monitor K-8 playground areas before school and during recesses.
 When students are dismissed at the end of the day, playground aides and Beverly Hills City safety personnel ensure students depart in a safe and orderly manner.
-The principal, custodian, school office, and school nurse carry hand-held radios to facilitate routine and emergency communications concerning student safety.
+The principal, custodian, school office, playground assistants, and the school nurse carry handheld radios to facilitate routine and emergency communications concerning student safety.
 Regular meetings and trainings are held with playground aides to review safety procedures and protocols.

-Many individuals visit the campus as volunteers or this report identifies the to participate in school events.
-To maintain a safe inspection areas, disclosing and secure environment, all parents and visitors status in each of those areas. are required to check in and receive a visitor's badge at the school office upon arrival.
+Many individuals visit the campus as volunteers or to participate in school events.
+To maintain a safe and secure environment, all parents and visitors are required to check in and receive a visitor's badge at the school office upon arrival.